Give Yard Waste and Recyclables A Second Chance!

 - stumps should weigh less than 300 lbs

 Property owners who hire a business to do yard workIf the property owner cannot accompany workers to a brush site for yard waste disposal, they may use the Brush Site Consent Form.
-The form must be signed and completed by both the property owner and the company performing the services in order for the brush site to accept the material. **Loads from multiple addresses will not be accepted.**
+The form must be signed and completed by both the property owner and the company performing the services in order for the brush site to accept the material.
+Size and weight limits apply. **Loads from multiple addresses will not be accepted.**

 Once you've gathered your recyclables, you can take them to one of the city's five official RecyclaMats/Brush Sites located throughout the city.
-Just deposit your materials into clearly labeled bins.
+Just separate and deposit your materials into clearly labeled bins.

 Glass containers (all colors); aluminum and steel cans; steel jar lids; milk and juice cartons; drink boxes; plastic containers with numbered triangles #1-7; newspapers, magazines, mail, shopping ads, windowed envelopes; mixed paper and cardboard; yard clippings, appliances/mixed metals.